-Noreena has served as a member of Citigroup’s Politics and Economics Global Advisory Board.
-She is currently part of the Advisory Group steering McKinsey CEO Dominic Barton’s Inclusive Capitalism Taskforce, and in 2014 she joined the Board of Warner Music Group.
+Noreena has served as a member of Citigroup’s Politics and Economics Global Advisory Board between 2007-08, and as a member of the Advisory Group steering McKinsey CEO Dominic Barton’s Inclusive Capitalism Taskforce between 2012 and 2013.
+In 2014 she joined the Board of Warner Music Group.

 Noreena’s insights are much sought after on leading current affairs/politics/economics television and radio programmes, and she frequently appears on such flagship programmes as Newsnight and Question Time.
 She has been interviewed on shows such as the US’s Charlie Rose and Sky’s Hard Talk, as well as equivalent programmes in Europe and Asia.